rezahusain/rubric/sdf/final-project/presentation.md

 - [ ] **Target Problem**: Does the presentation clearly identify the problem the project addresses?
 - [ ] **Market Research and Problem Validation**: Is there evidence of market research or validation efforts, such as discussions with potential users, references to previous work/life experiences, and quanitative analysis?
 - [ ] **Solution Appeal and Usability**: Is the proposed solution presented in an engaging and compelling manner, making it easy to envision real users benefiting from and engaging with the application?
-- [ ] **Business Value and Professional Preparation**: Is the project's business value articulated, including how the solution addresses a tangible market need or opportunity?
-Is there a clear connection between the project work and the skills or experiences that prepare trainees for professional roles, potentially linking to industry categories or needs (e.g., as outlined on https://rfp.dpi.dev)?
+- [ ] **Professional Preparation**: Is there a clear connection between the project work and the skills or experiences that prepare trainees for professional roles, potentially linking to industry categories or needs (e.g., as outlined on https://rfp.dpi.dev)?
 - [ ] **Compelling**: Is there a hook?
 Is the presentation compelling/captivating?
 - [ ] **Transition and Flow**: Are transitions between slides smooth and logical, contributing to a cohesive flow of the presentation without causing distractions?
 - [ ] **Closing**: Does the presentation have a strong closing? <!-- what does this mean? -->